 - Tools and methods used to collect and analyze data.

-At the initial maturity level, there is minimal, or no routine for collecting data as the organization solely relies on automated alerting.
-The human effort focuses on the alert resolution.
-At this stage, the organization is considered not to be capable of threat hunting, even with the help of an experienced hunter.
+At the initial maturity level, there is minimal or no routine for collecting data.
+The organization solely relies on automated alerting.
+The human effort focuses on alert resolution.
+At this stage, the organization is considered not capable of threat hunting, even with an experienced hunter.

 HMM 0 Initial